-Central Park is the home of many tipes of small mammals and many types of birds as well.
+Central Park is the home of many types of small mammals and many types of birds as well.
 You just need to look around, and you’ll see them!

-It’s really-really worht visiting Central Park, and not just focusing on what you can find inside the city.
+It’s really really worth visiting Central Park, and not just focusing on what you can find inside the city.
 This is inside the city too!
-But it’s more natural, more peaceful, more clean, and more beautiful than anything else you’ll see in New York!
+But it’s more natural, more peaceful, cleaner, and more beautiful than anything else you’ll see in New York!
 Just dedicate a couple of hours to it at least!
-I promise you won’t regret!
+I promise you won’t regret it!

 So, I’ve been staying near Central Park, on the corner of the Upper West Side basically, this spot was awesome for a newbie in New York City!
 The Hudson Hotel is steps away from Columbus Circle, where you’ve got a couple of subway lines passing, so it has a great connection to the south parts of Manhattan!